sapegin/washingcode-book/manuscript/book.md

 });
 ```

 Now we’re defining all rows in a single array.
-All rows are visible by default unless they have `isVisible` function that returns `false` when a row is invisible.
+All rows are visible by default unless they have the `isVisible` function that returns `false`.
 We’ve improved code readability and maintainability:

 - there’s only one way of defining rows;
 - no need to check two places to see all available rows;